replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 3. Some values might have defaults that are good enough for most users.
 4. A few values have specific formats that the user might not enter correctly.

-We can improve the experience by adding a more detail to each configuration field in a few ares: help text, default values, and validation.
+We can improve the experience by adding more detail to each configuration field in a few ares: help text, default values, and validation.
 We can also address the relationship between fields by hiding/showing fields based on the value of other options.